 If you are having a hard time connecting to the internet in some areas of your home, you might want to check for the cause of the problem before resorting to a WiFI extender installation.
 The first thing to do is to reboot your computer and modem to check if a restart can fix the issue.

-If a restart failed to resolve the problem, inspect your router for any physical issues.
+If a restart fails to resolve the problem, inspect your router for any physical issues.
 Check for loose antennas, cables or screws.
 All parts of the devices should be connected securely, in their correct ports and should not be damaged in any way.
 Check your system tray via the Ethernet connection of your router to your computer.
 If you are connected to a local network but there is no internet connection, this may mean that your router may be working as it should be, but a part of your modem is having issues.
 For such circumstances, a professional technician might be needed to fix the issue.

 The number of devices connected to your router can also cause latency on your end.
 There is a limit to the number of devices that can be served efficiently by your modems.
 Stick to this number to enjoy the maximum internet speed possible for your internet plan.
 Schedule updates in each device to avoid competition for bandwidth.